finnzao/finnzao/README.md

   <div>
   <a align="center">
     <h3 align="center">Hi!How you been?
-I'm a web developer, and my name is Felipe.
-And here I introduce all my projects </h3>
+My name is Felipe.
+And here I introduce all my projects as a web developer</h3>

  <p align="center">
   <a >